 Spiritual Journey Group and En-CHANT-ment

 These two offerings meet monthly on a Tuesday evening.
-Spiritual Journey Group is led by Rabbi Gurevitz and usually meets on the second Tuesday of the month (but check the Temple calendar as there are variations to the schedule).
-It is a discussion-based Mussar study group.
-Mussar is the Jewish practice of character-trait refinement through focused examination and reflection on individual traits (e.g. anger, patience, equanimity, gratitude).
+Spiritual Journey Group is led by Rabbi Gurevitz and usually meets on the second Tuesday of the month (but check the Temple calendar and below as there are variations to the schedule).
+In the 2017-18 series we will be exploring the sephirot in the kabbalistic tree of life.
+Each of these are energetic attributes of existence, and we will explore how they map onto human experience and behavior.
 En-CHANT-ment usually meets on the last Tuesday of each month.
 Led by Eva Friedner, who has trained in Hebrew chant meditation practice with Rabbi Shefa Gold, the focus is on the use of short, mantra-like melodic chanting to deepen spiritual awareness in a meditative mode.
 To receive email reminders of upcoming Spiritual Journey Group sessions, contact Rabbi Gurevitz.
 To receive email reminders of upcoming En-CHANT-ment sessions, contact Eva Friedner.

 Lunch and Learn

 Rabbi Gurevitz leads these learning sessions four times a year at The Willows on Lyman Street in a program that is open to all in the congregation and wider community to attend.
 The programs run from 12-1.30 pm and you are encouraged to bring a brown bag lunch.
 Tea, coffee, soft drinks, and cookies are provided by The Willow.
-In many of these sessions, Rabbi Gurevitz partners with a local clergy person in town to present an interfaith comparative study of a shared topic.
-Previous topics have included life after death, the meaning of the Passover Seder, women clergy, the meaning of Salvation, and what books are in our holy canons.
+In the 2017-18 series, Rabbi Gurevitz will teach about a number of lesser-known books from Jewish tradition.

 Adult B’nai Mitzvah